DVMProject/dvmhost/README.md

 ### Compiled Protocol Options

-These are the protocols that are compiled-in to the host for data processing.
-By default, support for DMR, P25 and NXDN protocols are enabled.
+Support for DMR, P25 and NXDN protocols are enabled out of the box.
 What "compiled-in" support means is whether or not the host will perform _any_ processing for the specified protocol (and this is regardless of whether or not the `config.yml` has a protocol specified for being enabled or not).

-In order to change what protocol support is compiled into the host, these are the CMake options to supply:

-- `-DENABLE_DMR=1` - This will enable compiled-in DMR protocol support.
-- `-DENABLE_P25=1` - This will enable compiled-in P25 protocol support.
-- `-DENABLE_NXDN=1` - This will enable compiled-in NXDN protocol support.
+The abiliy to enable/disable protocols was removed in 3.6.

 ## Configuration